itisman/Notes/VIM Tricks.md

 > ':cd %:h' : replaced by the head of the path to the current file.

 ----
+> `:vimgrep Gaopeng * : Search from current directory and find from all files.
+Search keyword is 'Gaopeng' and Case sensitive.
+> `:vimgrep Gaopeng ** : Search from current directory and sub directory and find from all files.
+Search keyword is 'Gaopeng' and Case sensitive.
 > `:vimgrep /\CGaopeng/gj *.* : Search from current directory and find from all files.
 Search keyword is 'Gaopeng' and Case sensitive.
 > `:vimgrep /\CGaopeng/gj *.html : Search from current directory and find from all the .html file.
 Search keyword is 'Gaopeng' and Case sensitive.
 > `:vimgrep /\CGaopeng/gj **/*.html : Search from current directory and sub-directory, find from all the .html file.
 Search keyword is 'Gaopeng' and Case sensitive.